angarsky/diveintopython/learn/variables/variable-import.md

 print(my_variable)
 ```

 In the above code, we are importing the `my_variable` from `file1.py` using the `from ... import` syntax.
 After importing the variable, we can use it in `file2.py` just like any other variable.
+This method allows you to export variables from one file and utilize them in other Python files, promoting code reusability and organization.

 ## Importing Variables from Another File via Module Import